ncase/anxiety/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.a2_ending=="flight"}}
-b: They'll make us punch the sympathetic-villain party host!
+b: They'll make us punch the Sympathetic Anti-Villain party host!
 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="jump"}}